sillybytes/sillybytes/posts/legacy/2016/06/seamlessly-vim-tmux-windowmanager_24.md

     fi
 }

-# Go to previous screen if currently if leftmost frame
+# Go to previous screen if currently in leftmost frame
-# Go to next screen if currently if rightmost frame
+# Go to next screen if currently in rightmost frame
 # Execute frame focus otherwise
 if [[ "$1" == "left" ]]; then
     if is_leftmost; then